top of page

 How It Works

-Move Terminology is a list of common terms used in dressage moves, such as fate and wave, that can be combined to create any move.
-Instead of calling a random move name, such as Sparkler, the move is called out by exactly what it is: fate wave (odds fate left + evens fate right).
+All dressage moves consist of common terms that describe how they are performed.
+Move Terminology is a list of these terms, such as fate and wave, which can be combined to create any move.
+Instead of calling a random move name, like "Sparkler," the move is called exactly for what it is: fate wave (odds fate left + evens fate right).

 Why Terminology